drcoul/StorOfWealth/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `lasvegascoind` for your own use.
+You can ignore this section if you are building `storofwealthd` for your own use.

-lasvegascoind/lasvegascoin-cli binaries are not included in the lasvegascoin-Qt.app bundle.
+storofwealthd/storofwealth-cli binaries are not included in the storofwealth-Qt.app bundle.

-If you are building `lasvegascoind` or `lasvegascoin-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `storofwealthd` or `storofwealth-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: